shushcat/rlat/README.md

 This program compares pieces of writing to identify passages that may have influenced one another---it finds passages, that is to say, that might be "rlat"-ed 🤦.

-Rlat has (or has in development) some features that make it suitable for studies using large corpora that contain many spelling variations:
+`rlat` has (or has in development) some features that make it suitable for studies using large corpora that contain many spelling variations:

 - a word stemmer using the [Snowball language](https://snowballstem.org),
 - support for filtering using [stop word](https://en.wikipedia.org/wiki/Stop_words) lists,
 - matching of words within a specified [Damarau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance).

-## Project Status

-This program is not currently in a usable state.
-This notice will be removed once the following objectives are met.

-- [ ] Select all words when comparing to self.
-- [ ] Implement an edit distance (`distance.DamLev("word1", "word2")`) function.
-- [ ] Implement a flag to return comparator density using a function like that used by [Neidorf 2019](https://www.nature.com/articles/s41562-019-0570-1).
-- [ ] Implement tests.

 ## Usage